Frank Erhart Emmanuel Germann: Career and research

 Germann was on the faculties of the University of Geneva (1912–1914).
-Indiana University, Bloomington (1914), Cornell University, Ithaca, New York (1914–1918), Colorado School of Mines, Golden (1918–1919), and the University of Colorado, Boulder (1919–1956).
+Indiana University, Bloomington (1914), Cornell University, Ithaca, New York (1914–1918), Colorado School of Mines, Golden (1918–1919), and the University of Colorado Boulder (1919–1956).
 He was also on the research staff of the National Bureau of Standards–Boulder (1956–1966).

 At the University of Geneva, he was assistant en chimie théorique et technique.
 His research there resulted in many publications.

-While writing his Sc.D. thesis, he was Instructor of French for one semester in the Department of Romance Languages at Indiana University.
+While writing his Sc.D. thesis, he was instructor of French for one semester in the Department of Romance Languages at Indiana University.
 At Cornell, Frank's initial appointment was as Assistant in Physics; promotion to Instructor in Physics awaited the doctorate.
 In his first physical chemistry research, he found evidence for the iscositetrahydrate of uranium nitrate.
-At Colorado School of Mines, he was Associate Professor, a joint appointment in the Departments of Physics and Electrical Engineering.
+At Colorado School of Mines, he was associate professor, a joint appointment in the Departments of Physics and Electrical Engineering.

-Germann was appointed Associate Professor of Chemistry at the University of Colorado for the 1919–1920 academic year, promoted to Professor of Chemistry within a year.
-Germann joined Professor John Bernard Ekeley (1869–1951) and Assistant Professor Paul Marshall Dean (born 1885).
-These three men were to lead the Department of Chemistry for many years.
+Germann was appointed associate professor of chemistry at the University of Colorado for the 1919–1920 academic year, promoted to professor of chemistry within a year.
+Germann joined John Bernard Ekeley (1869–1951) and Paul Marshall Dean (born 1885).
+These three men were to lead the department of chemistry for many years.
 Ekeley retired in 1937.
 Dean retired in 1953.
 Germann retired in 1956.

 Germann's ideas (about capturing carbon dioxide from underground sources, converting the gas to a solid for economical transport, and then using the gas agriculturally to increase plant growth) received national attention.